 - 1. ATC Both a men's and women's single use restroom off of the hallway at the east end of the High Bay. - 2.
 Health Sciences Unmarked single use restroom on the first floor next to the Men's restroom. - 3.
 CAT No single use restroom. - 4.
 Career Services No single use restroom. - 5.
 IT 2 men and 1 women single use restrooms. - 6.
 Campus Police No single use restroom. - 7.
 Noble Russell One single use unisex restroom off of the dressing room off of the main TV suite. - 8.
 CBIT Both men's and women's single use restrooms in the Mechanical Lab. - Testing Center/Adult Education No single use restroom. - Energy Technology accessible, next to janitor's closet. - 11.
 Industrial Technology Aerospace wing one single use women's restroom in aerospace lab. - 12.
-Machine Tool No single use restroom - MSA One unmarked single use (Family) restroom off of 1st floor vending, accessible. - Chasteen Student Service Center No single use restroom. - 15.
+Machine Tool No single use restroom - 13.
+MSA One unmarked single use (Family) restroom off of 1st floor vending, accessible. - Chasteen Student Service Center No single use restroom. - 15.
 Harris Hall single use men's and women's bathrooms inside faculty suites on 1st and 2nd floor.
-No access code required for entry. - 16.
-Maintenance One single use restroom. - Library Both men and women's single use restroom next to special collections and the emergency exit in the back of the left side of the library, accessible. - 18.
-Gym one single use bathroom next to women's locker room.
-K-122.
+No access code required for entry.

-- 19. Ball Field Concessions No single use restroom. - 20.
-ACA, Performing Arts Building The restrooms are located in the hallway between the lobby and back hallway near the box office and in the rehearsal room - 21.
+- 16. Maintenance One single use restroom. - 17.
+Library Both men and women's single use restroom next to special collections and the emergency exit in the back of the left side of the library, accessible. - 18.
+Gym one single use bathroom next to women's locker room, K-122. - 19.
+Ball Field Concessions No single use restroom. - 20.
+ACA No single use restroom. - 21.
 Huntsville, Sparkman Building The unisex restroom is located in the hallway of the Huntsville Advising center.